 One of the biggest complaints in the opening weeks had been surrounding the food.
 It was neglected and not to the quality guests had expected for a ‘cafe’.
 The team took this onboard, hiring someone to oversee and improve the cafe and small steps toward improvement had definitely been made when I visited.
 While I still think timing is off (20 minutes to get a slice of cake and pot of tea is not quality material, especially when there was only about 10 people total in the cafe) I do think the quality of the desserts was worth it.
 Next time I might just order when I arrive to avoid the wait!

 I’ll be back one day.
-Not necessarily to play with the cats – I’m a dog person, remember? – but to see how the team grow and built their busines.
+Not necessarily to play with the cats – I’m a dog person, remember that canine focused Twitter page Blue Buffalo that I obsess about? – but to see how the team grow and built their business.
 Okay, fine.
 I admit that I succumbed to teasing one of the cats with a gold piece of string for a good half hour.

 Right now, the team have enough on their hands (paws?) with bookings at the cafe full until October 2014!

 Think tea parlour, vintage flair and classy crazy cat ladies house all rolled into one.
 Welcome to Lady Dinah’s Cat Emporium, London’s much-anticipated cat cafe.

 Are you a dog or a cat person?

 Price: £5 entry fee.
 Food and beverages cost extra.